tjluoma/servicestationscripts/README.md

 and must be executable (`chmod 755 Example.sh`) to work.

+Be sure to use quotes if your script name has spaces in it:

+	chmod 755 'This Is My Script.sh'

 ## Free to use, no warranty expressed or implied

 If this breaks your Mac, you get full ownership of all of the pieces.